-Cailings March Language Control Control Ceilings Visually inspected from floor level.
-Ceilings are plasterboard lined.
+Ceilings Visually inspected from floor level.
+The ceilings are of plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
+The internal walls are of plastered masonry and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring to ground level is of solid masonry construction.
-Upper level flooring is of suspended timber construction.
-There are fitted coverings throughout.
+The flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc., are timber.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+The internal doors. skirtings etc are of timber construction.
+The kitchen is fitted with base and wall mounted units and worktop surfaces.
+The internal staircases are of timber construction.
 Chimney breasts and fireplaces NOT APPLICABLE Internal decorations Visually inspected.
-Most internal surfaces are painted.
+Internal decorative finishes are painted.
 Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains electricity supply.